RasaHQ/taipo/README.md

 # taipo

-> taipo is a mispelling of typo, it means [evil spirit](https://en.wiktionary.org/wiki/taipo)
+> taipo is a misspelling of typo, it means [evil spirit](https://en.wiktionary.org/wiki/taipo)

 This app contains tools for data quality in Rasa.
 It can generate augmented data but it can also check for bad labels in your training data.